Public Interest Law

 Robert M. Cover Public Interest Law Retreat

 The Robert M. Cover Retreat brings together law students, academics and practitioners committed to public interest to share their experiences, educate on the complexities and nuances of public interest law, network and reinvigorate their commitment to this important work.
-Dates: Dates: 2019 dates to be announces (usually late-February) in Peterborough, New Hampshire.
-Robert M. Cover Retreat registration for RWU Law students is subsidized and coordinated by RWU Law—firstname.lastname@example.org if you would like to register.
+The 2019 retreat will be February 22-24, in Peterborough, New Hampshire.
+Robert M. Cover Retreat registration for RWU Law students is subsidized and coordinated by RWU Law—email firstname.lastname@example.org if you would like to register.

 Our graduates work in public interest offices all over the country, and we have a vast network of alumni ready, willing, and able to help you with your search in different areas.